Automattic/wp-calypso/client/blocks/upload-image/README.md

 - `additionalImageEditorClasses`: string of additional CSS class names to apply to the `ImageEditor` modal.
 - `additionalClasses`: string of additional CSS class names to apply to the `UploadImage` component.
 - `doneButtonText`: text on the "Done" button in Image Editor modal.
-- `addAnImageText`: text on the placeholder when selecting an image.
+- `addAnImageText`: text on the image picker when selecting an image.
 - `dragUploadText`: text which shows when dragging an image to upload.

-There's a way to design and supply your own HTML for the placeholder (when no image is selected) by supplying the `placeholderContent` prop and for the uploading process (when image is being uploaded) by supplying the `uploadingContent` prop.
+There's a way to design and supply your own HTML for the image picker (when no image is selected) by supplying the `imagePickerContent` prop and for the uploading process (when image is being uploaded) by supplying the `uploadingContent` prop.
 You can also supply your own HTML for when image is uploaded to Media library by passing the `uploadingDoneContent` prop.